 The documents posted here are the current edition of the City of Edmonton's Design and Construction Standards.
-Originally published as a three volume hard cover edition in 1999 and amended in May 2001, the current edition is only available through the City's website.
+Originally published as a three-volume hardcover edition in 1999 and amended in May 2001.

-The standards are organized into eight volumes by discipline.
+The standards are organized into 8 volumes by discipline.
 Each volume contains a design section, specifications and drawings as required, plus any other guidelines or manuals appropriate to that discipline.